tseleski/JustNote/README.md

 Users can organize their thoughts into notes that they can create, edit, and delete.
 They can format their text using rich text formatting.

+### Auto-save

+As users edit a note, the note automatically saves, without the user having to press any button.
+Every change is tracked, making for easy and simple use.

 ## Notebooks

 Users can organize their notes into notebooks.
 Notebooks can be created, renamed, and deleted.
 Users can filter notes based on a notebook.